alexeykosh/alexeykosh/README.md

 * 👋 My name is Alexey Koshevoy
 * 👀 I am a cognitive scientist interested in the evolution of communication systems, sociolinguistics and scientific visualisation
 * 📚 Currently I am a PhD student at Laboratoire de Psychologie Cognitive, AMU & Institut Jean Nicod, ENS
-* 📫 You can reach me by email: alexeykochevoy@gmail.com

 <!--
 **alexeykosh/alexeykosh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.